-My answer is a simply WOW!
+My answer is simply WOW!
 This graceful flying machine is damn fast and agile.
 While I test it with an “only” 4s LiPo, it has truly impressive punch-outs.
 Flips and Rolls are performed easily as if it is light as a feather.
 On Angle mode is very stable, hovers nicely, so even newbies can have fun with it.

 While for most cases 200mW is just fine, VTX power can be conveniently increased/decreased remotely.
 From OSD menu can be also accessed PIT mode where you can safely (without disturbing other flyers) change TX channels & bands.

-The fact that slight part of the motors and half of the frontal propellers are visible in the FPV feed it can be considered annoying, but it also makes your flights more realistic.
+The fact that a slight part of the motors and half of the frontal propellers are visible in the FPV feed it can be considered annoying, but it also makes your flights more realistic.

 Next step will be to test it with a 5s LiPo.
-It should provide even better throttle response and hopefully some extra flying time.
+It should provide an even better throttle response and hopefully some extra flying time.

 Taking into consideration that just 1 set of motors costs more than 100 US dollars, the price of $299 is not that much for such a premium class FPV racing drone.
 Banggood offers the BNF package (with pre-installed FrSky receiver) for $315.

 Frankly, except the lack of a GoPro mount, I don’t have any complains regarding the Kopis 2 SE.
 It has excellent build quality, the frame seems very sturdy, it should survive many crashes.

 The FPV camera offers nice image quality and the VTX has a strong signal even on the lowest power setting.